luizamboni/oauth-study/README.md

 </p>

 Use `make token` to request a service account token with the `confidential-cli` client.
-After printing the token response (note the `audit_roles` claim that comes from the default `service-audit` scope), the script immediately calls the protected API and outputs the JSON payload (set `CALL_API=false` to skip the call).
+After printing the token response (note the `scope` string now includes `protected-api.read protected-api.write` alongside `service-audit` and the `audit_roles` claim), the script immediately calls the protected API and outputs the JSON payload (set `CALL_API=false` to skip the call).
 Provide a custom scope list by exporting `SCOPE="scope1 scope2"` before invoking the task.

 ### Password Grant (Optional)
 Direct Access Grants are disabled by default for security.
 You can enable them on a client by editing the client configuration in the admin console.